Kirkwood, Atlanta: Parks and greenspace

 In 1998, Bessie Branham Park was renovated with new tennis/basketball courts, a ball field, and playground as well as a $2 million recreational center.
 The recreation center has a gym, workout equipment, and a state-of-the-art computer center with classes that are free to Atlanta residents.
 The park also features Atlanta's only Urban Treehouse that was constructed under a US Forest Service program to increase the awareness of inner-city youth to nature.

 In 2002, the city of Atlanta removed a majority of the existing play structures at Bessie Branham Park without any budget or intent to replace it.
 The KNO, in conjunction with KABOOM!, and with the assistance of over 700 volunteers from corporate sponsors completed the design, funding and building of a new playground in 2003.

 Kirkwood Urban Forest and Community Garden: Community members banded together to transform 7 acres of neglected land into a park and community garden.
 Located on the old site of Dixie St SE's eastern branch, it is classified by the City of Atlanta as a conservation park, meaning, "Conservation parks are managed for environmental protection, but open for public access".
 Uniquely, this land is run by neighborhood volunteers and is generously supported by the local neighborhood organization with additional grants.
 The urban forest features trails among mixed hardwood trees and a wandering spring-fed creek.
 The community garden has a young orchard, native rain gardens, frog pond, herb beds, shade garden, personal plots, and an unusually large vermicomposting area.
 There are future plans for a large community pavilion, a small playground, and continued removal of invasive species.

 Oakview 1 Park: Pocket park located in the median of Oakview Road SE from Palatka Street SE to Rocky Ford Street SE.

 Oakview 2 Park: Pocket park located in the median of Oakview Road SE from Hosea L. Williams Drive NE to Second Ave NE and the city limits.

 DeKalb Memorial Park: Located at the southern edge of the neighborhood, border by Memorial Drive SE to the north, Interstate 20 to the south, Clifton Street SE to the west, and Wilkinson Drive SE to the east.
-The park offers 2 tennis courts, 1 basketball court, open athletic field, baseball and softball fields.
-There are talks about a disk golf course in the future.
+The park offers 2 tennis courts, 1 basketball court, open athletic field, baseball and softball fields, and a disc golf course.